Victory (novel): Adaptations

 The novel has been adapted to film multiple times including a 1919 silent version directed by Maurice Tourneur featuring Jack Holt, Seena Owen, Lon Chaney, Sr., and Wallace Beery; the 1930 William Wellman-directed Dangerous Paradise, starring Nancy Carroll, Richard Arlen and Warner Oland; the 1940 version, directed by John Cromwell, featuring Fredric March, Betty Field, and Sir Cedric Hardwicke; a 1987 West German film, Devil's Paradise, starring Jürgen Prochnow, Suzanna Hamilton and Sam Waterston; and a 1996 version directed by Mark Peploe, with Willem Dafoe, Sam Neill, Irène Jacob, and Rufus Sewell.

 Richard Rodney Bennett composed an opera, to a libretto by Beverley Cross, based on the novel.
 It was premiered at the Royal Opera House, Covent Garden on 13 April 1970.

 In March 1976 Sydney Pollack was reportedly working on a version, which was never made.

 British dramatist Harold Pinter prepared a screenplay for a film, never made, from which the BBC broadcast a radio adaptation in 2015.

 The novel's lines regarding the use of reason are quoted in Episode 5 of the second season of the Netflix series Mindhunter.

+The novel is thought to have inspired the Bob Dylan song Black Diamond Bay.